-Before you go Facebooking, or snatching up ads in your local paper, create a plan.
+Before you get on Facebook or start snatching up ads in the local paper, create a plan.
 This will help you to prepare, establish goals, and measure your success.
-Tracking your efforts is key, otherwise you won't know what works and what doesn't.
+Tracking your efforts is key, otherwise, you won't be able to measure the effectiveness of your marketing strategy.

-- 1. Define Your Goal.
+I. Define Your Goal.
 Do you want more clients?
-Are you looking to increase your average sale per client?
+Are you looking to increase your average sale?
 Will you be promoting a special product or service or perhaps working with a charity?
-Decide what is most important to your business at this time and then you can focus your message. - 2.
-Decide what outlets your potential clients focus on the most.
+Decide what is most important to your business at this time and then you can focus your message.

+- 2. Decide which outlets your potential clients focus on the most.
 This will likely take some testing.
 You may think it's Facebook, but maybe it's Instagram.
 Either way, make sure you put time into developing these platforms so that they look professional and approachable.
-Go with your gut, and then see how you're performing. - 3.
+Go with your gut, and then see how they're performina. - 3.
 Content strategy.
-Once you've decided where you're going to market your photography services, then you'll need to start creating content to be visible, credible, and trigger leads.
+Once you've decided where you're going to market your photography services, you'll need to start creating content that is visible, credible, and triggers leads.
 Make an outline of a strategy that can help you create relevant content you need for those platforms. - 4.
 Set a marketing budget.
 Rather than throwing money at an issue, you need to carefully plan out how you'll be investing every penny.
 Set a budget to keep your financial contributions within an affordable range. - 5.
 Measure your success.
 By testing and analyzing, you can figure out what is giving you the best results.
 Check in on your original goal, and see how close or far you are from success.

-SEO - Search Engine Optimization
+SEO-Search Engine Optimization